 It makes sense then to carefully consider which bed to pick.
 There are lots of things to consider such as cost, material, and size before considering buying a bed.
 So don’t rush!
 The most common bed frames are either made from wood or metal.
-So which should you choose?
+So which should you choose: a metal or wood bed frame?
+Are metal bed frames good or is wood superior?
 Let's take a look at the pros and cons for each.

 One of the best things about a metal bed frame is the fact that it has less maintenance.
 It's obvious that metal does not dent or scratch as easily as wood does, making it the more attractive option in this circumstance.
 It also won't be damaged by termites or other insects (we wrote another blog about termites and how to prevent them).

 If you were in a sword fight and had to choose between a metal or wood sword, which would you choose?
 I know what my answer would be: metal.
 There's no question metal is more strong and durable in comparison to wood, which could make it last longer.
 In addition, it could handles more weight than a wood bed frame.